 Days 4 - 5

-OUED MASSA, GOULIMIME & THE SOUTHERN DESERT
+GUELMIM & THE SOUTHERN DESERT

 Days 6 - 7

-GOULIMIME, OUED MASSA & AGADIR
+OUED MASSA & ATLAS MOUNTAINS

 We will break our journey with a return visit to the superb Oued Massa complex, exploring a different part of the river this time - but with the same exciting prospects for birding!
-Bonelli’s Eagle, Maghreb Magpie, Moussier’s Redstart and even Bald Ibis are among a wealth of possible species to look for at this amazing spot before we arrive back at our hotel in Agadir, where we spend the last two nights of our tour.
+Bonelli’s Eagle, Crested Lark, Maghreb Magpie, Moussier’s Redstart and even Bald Ibis are among a wealth of possible species to look for at this amazing spot before we arrive back at our hotel in Agadir, where we spend the last two nights of our tour.

-OUED SOUS, FLY LONDON
+OUED SOUSS, FLY LONDON

-Exiting into the sea at Agadir, the wide sandy estuary of the Oued Sous is outstanding for birds.
+Exiting into the sea at Agadir, the wide sandy estuary of the Oued Souss is outstanding for birds.
 In autumn, with migration in full flow, there is a considerable turnover of species and one never quite knows what might turn up next.